Sindoora-Rao/Sindoora-Rao/README.md

 ---

-## 🌟 Featured Projects
-### CareerPaths
-Led the development of a microservices-based career platform, boosting transactions by 40%.

----

 ## 🚀 Let's Connect!
 Feel free to reach out to me on [LinkedIn](https://linkedin.com/sindoora-s-rao) or check out my projects on [GitHub](https://github.com/SindooraRao).
 I'm always excited to connect with like-minded professionals and explore new opportunities!